 Painting vertical stripes on walls isn’t that difficult, though it takes a bit of preparation to end up with straight, even lines.
 Here’s how to go about it.

-Laying Out and Painting Strips on Walls:
+Laying Out and Painting Stripes on Walls:

 - Paint the entire wall the color you want the spaces between the stripes, and allow the paint to dry.